shiki/yii-firephp/README.md

 FirePHP LogRoute extension for Yii Framework
 ============================================

 This extension sends Yii log messages to FirePHP.
 It inherits from CLogRoute and uses the same method and configuration as the other built-in logging components: CFileLogRoute, CWebLogRoute, etc.

+This extension currently supports FirePHPCore 0.3.2.
+Support for FirePHP 1.0 is planned.

 Requirements
 ------------

 * A Yii Framework project
 * Install Firebug and FirePHP plugins for Firefox.
-See http://firephp.org
+See http://firephp.org.
 * Set output_buffering setting to true in php.ini.

 Installation
 ------------

-1. Download and extract the "shiki" folder to your extensions directory.
-This is usually "/protected/extensions".
+1. Download and extract the contents to a folder under your extensions directory.
-2. Download the FirePHP core class and put it somewhere in your "/protected" directory.
-I usually put these files in /protected/vendors.
+   This can be "/protected/extensions/firephp".
-3. Modify your config file to include this LogRoute class and set the "libPath" property to the directory containing the FirePHP.class.php and fb.php files.
+2. Modify your config file to include this LogRoute class.
-This cannot be a Yii alias.:

 ##### config file code (i.e. /protected/config/main.php)
     ....